RenderKit/openpgl/README.md

   - Radiance Caching (RC):
-    - If RC is enabled, the guiding structure (i.e., `Field`) learns an approximation of multiple radiance quantities (in linear RGB) ,such as outgoing and incoming radiance, irradiance, fluence, and in-scattered radiance.
+    - If RC is enabled, the guiding structure (i.e., `Field`) learns an approximation of multiple radiance quantities (in linear RGB), such as outgoing and incoming radiance, irradiance, fluence, and in-scattered radiance.
 These quantities can be queried using the `SurfaceSamplingDistribution` and `VolumeSamplingDistribution` classes.
 RC support can be enabled using the